Co-den/flex/README.md

 👨‍💻 Author

-Built with ❤️ by [Your Name]
+Built with ❤️ by Agugbue Ikenna Nzubechi

----

-Do you want me to also add screenshots/preview images (desktop + mobile) in the README so it looks polished for the assessment?